 - Add in the remaining ingredients (except the berries) then mix well..
 The batter should be thick but still pourable.
 If it is to dry add a splash more plant milk.

 - Next, carefully fold in the blueberries or currants into the batter.

-- Spread on some nut butter, drizzle some maple syrup on top and serve with some fresh fruit!
+- Spread on some nut butter, drizzle some maple syrup on top with some fresh fruit!

 If your pancakes aren't turning out as fluffy as you'd like, there could be a few reasons.